BawdyAnarchist/quBSD/Future_Development.md

 qme-firefox needs fixed (personal note)

-qb-disp with -Z option for cloning root dataset as well

 ### UPGRADES

+qb-disp
+	- Implement ephemeral jails, which clone the zroot dataset as well
+	- Needs significant rework, to allow for using an appjail as a rootjail and the reclone operation for that appjail's zroot.
+	- Might not be worth it tbh.

 pwd
 	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)